-Brian Sabean rolled the dice yesterday, pulling off the biggest trade deadline move of the season, when he dealt the seemingly untradeable Zach Wheeler for Carlos Beltran.
+Brian Sabean rolled the dice yesterday, pulling off the biggest move of the season, when he dealt the seemingly untradeable Zach Wheeler for Carlos Beltran.
 Beltran is having a terrific season, and instantly becomes the most productive hitter on the team.

 I like the deal, although I would've preferred Jose Reyes (younger, faster, etc.).
 Beltran gives the Giants something they've been missing all year, a proven, consistent